avonholle/slcs-lipid-variants/README.md

-# Repo titled "slcs-lipid-variants"
-Lipid-related Genetic Variants and Lipid Outcomes in a Cohort of Chilean Children
+# Analytic work for project titled, "Lipid-related Genetic Variants and Lipid Outcomes in a Cohort of Chilean Children"

 ## Statistical Analysis Plan